 Lack of Skills and Resources is Pervasive Challenge

-Organisations in every sector are experiencing a shortage of skills and resources today in IT audit.
-Of the surveyed organisations with revenues ranging from US$100 million to $1 billion, nearly a third (32%) are unable to address specific areas of the annual IT audit plan due to a lack of resources and skills.
+Organizations in every sector are experiencing a shortage of skills and resources today in IT audit.
+Of the surveyed organizations with revenues ranging from US$100 million to $1 billion, nearly a third (32%) are unable to address specific areas of the annual IT audit plan due to a lack of resources and skills.
 The survey revealed the top five skills most in demand are:

 - Expertise in advanced and enabling technologies (44%)